"If the current annual inflation rate is 7.9 percent, why do my bills seem like they're 10 percent higher than last year?"1

 How Applicable Is the CPI?

-While it’s the commonly used indicator of inflation, the CPI has come under scrutiny.
-For example, the CPI rose 1.4 percent for the 12-months ending in January 2021 – a relatively small increase.
+While it's the commonly used indicator of inflation, the CPI has come under scrutiny.
+For example, the CPI rose 7.9 percent for the 12-months ending in February 2022.
 However, a closer look at the report shows movement in prices on a more detailed level.
-Used car and truck prices, for example, rose 10 percent during those 12 months.3
+Energy prices, for example, rose 25.6 percent during those 12 months.1

 Are Investments Affected by Inflation?